ps2/rayeux/README.markdown

-= rayeux
+# Rayeux: A ruby client to communicate with a comet server using Bayeux.

-Description goes here.
+Provides client side functionality to talk to a Bayeux server such as the cometd server in Jetty.

-== Note on Patches/Pull Requests
+## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.